 We realise how important it is to securely store any information that you provide. uknaturegifts.com maintains high levels of security.
 Our site uses SSL encryption technology, the security software available for online transactions.
 You can therefore rest assured that we take the privacy and security of your payment and personal details very seriously.

-You can tell whether a page is secure as 'https' will replace the 'http' at the front of the www.uknaturegifts.com in your browser address window.
+You can tell whether a page is secure by the 'https' at the front of the www.uknaturegifts.com in your browser address window.
 A small locked padlock will also appear in the bottom bar of your browser window.
 All pages from uknaturegifts.com are https.

 Your confidence in our website and your internet security is really important to us, so we've put together some advice to help keep you safe when you shop.